mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Third, discussion around decentralization is inherently focused on the power relationships between protocol participants, especially when decentralizing a function opens up the possibility of centralization elsewhere.
 As Schneider notes in {{AMBITION}}, decentralization "appears to operate as a rhetorical strategy that directs attention toward some aspects of a proposed social order and away from others."

-For example, while blockchain-based cryptocurrencies might address the centralization inherent in traditional currencies through technical means, the concentration of power that many exhibit in terms of voting/mining power, distribution of funds, and diversity of codebase causes some to question how decentralized they are. {{AREWEDECENTRALIZEDYET}}
+For example, while blockchain-based cryptocurrencies might address the centralization inherent in traditional currencies through technical means, the concentration of power that many exhibit in terms of voting/mining power, distribution of funds, and diversity of codebase causes some to question how decentralized they actually are. {{AREWEDECENTRALIZEDYET}} The lack of formal structures brings an opportunity for latent, informal power structures that have their own risks -- including centralization. {{STRUCTURELESS}}

 In practice, this means that decentralizing a function requires considerable work, is inherently political, and involves a large degree of uncertainty about the outcome.
 In particular, if one considers decentralization as a larger social goal (in the spirit of how the term is used in other, non-computing contexts), merely rearranging technical functions may lead to frustration.
 "A distributed network does not automatically yield an egalitarian, equitable or just social, economic, political landscape." {{PERSPECTIVE}}